alicemunsal/dohex/DoHex.md

 ![enter image description here](https://raw.githubusercontent.com/alicemunsal/dohex/master/diagrams/modbus.jpg)

-This is similar to our good old friend **Pub-Sub Design Pattern**.
+These standards are similar to our good old friend **Pub-Sub Design Pattern**.
 Our components can talk to each other through event bus.
 Components do not share (independently access) the same memory or storage: **Shared-nothing architecture**[^9].

 ![Event bus](https://raw.githubusercontent.com/alicemunsal/dohex/master/diagrams/1-Event%20Bus.png)